Computational materials science: novel lead-free brass

-*Our group travels to the University of New South Wales in Australia for summer research!
+*Our group travels to the University of New South Wales in Sydney, Australia for summer research!
 Background learning work in spring is important so students can be prepared for this experience.
 See keets.org for more about our collaboration on this project and others.
 In addition to the standard research stipend, travel and living expenses are covered.

 Essay Prompt - What is your motivation to conduct research in general and in this project in particular?
 Describe your relevant background and/or desire to learn specified skills.

-Explain how many units you would like to sign up for (between one and three) in spring 2023 (and fall 2023, as students typically continue on projects) and how adding these additional units would fit into your academic plan.
-Note that each unit requires approximately three hours of research work per week plus meetings.
+Explain how many units you would like to sign up for (between one and three) in spring 2024 (and fall 2024, as students typically continue on projects) and how adding these additional units would fit into your academic plan.
+Note that each unit requires approximately three hours of research work per week plus a meeting.